 - Packed with Nutrients: Farro contains essential nutrients like magnesium, zinc, and B vitamins, which can contribute to your dog’s overall health.

-Potential Risks of Feeding Farro Grain to Dogs
+The Potential Risks of Farro for Dogs

 - Gluten Content: Farro is a type of wheat, which means it contains gluten.
 Some dogs may be sensitive or allergic to gluten, which can cause gastrointestinal upset, skin irritations, and other symptoms.